Luhtaje/dynamic/README.md

 cd build
 cmake ..
 ```
 This will create a Visual Studio project.
-Set the project "googletests" as startup project and hit run to run the tests.
+Set the project "RunTests" as startup project and hit run to run the tests.

 ## Documentation